ma12-co/random-quote-machine/README.md

+# Random Quote Machine

-## This is my first web app! check it out here: https://r-q-m.herokuapp.com/
+### This is my first web app! check it out here: https://r-q-m.herokuapp.com/

-It fetches famous quotes from a an API and displays random quotes.
+It fetches famous quotes from a an API and displays them randomly.
 I've built it to practice React, React-router and CSS in JS (styled components).
-It features a scheduler that refreshes the quotes on an hour or day base, you can find it in the settings page.
+It features a scheduler that automatically renew the quote on an hour or day base.

 ![random quote machine gif](./gifs/rqm.gif)

+### You can check out the app [here](https://r-q-m.herokuapp.com/), but please be patient and give the server a bit of time to spin up.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).